Dragonn/docker-claude-code/README.md

 ## How It Works

-The `claude` script runs a Docker container that mounts:
+The `claude` script runs a Docker container with:
-- **Your config** (`~/.claude`, `~/.claude.json`) - API keys and settings persist
+- Your config files (`~/.claude`, `~/.claude.json`) mounted so API keys and settings persist
-- **Current directory** - At the same absolute path inside the container
+- Your current directory mounted so Claude Code can access your project files
-- **Your user ID** - Files created have correct ownership
+- Your user ID so files created have correct ownership

-The container automatically pulls the latest image, so you always get the newest Claude Code version.
+The latest image is automatically pulled, so you always get the newest Claude Code version.

 ## Examples